Jup to content

 This piece is a bangle that combines the precision craftsmanship of goldsmithing with the inspirational power of nature.
 It is not only a technical masterpiece with its hinge and lock, but also a poetic object that translates the magic of the underwater world into a wearable piece of jewelry.

-Marcel Gebert
+Marcel Gebert (Germany)

 “Spirit of the Ocean” is a piece of jewelry that symbolizes the diversity of the sea.
 The calm, the movement, and the endless blue.